 An overly booked schedule can be the culprit that causes pressure in marriage.
 Your busy schedule plus your spouse’s busy schedule equals missed opportunities to enjoy life and each other.
 To release some of that pressure, say “no” to more things outside your home and “yes” to more things inside.
 Schedule a weekly or bi-weekly date night with your spouse on your calendar.
 Remember, your calendar reflects what’s most important to you.

-2. Checkbook—Financial issues are among the most prevalent reasons for marriage failure.
-According to a 2009 Utah State University study, one of the best indicators of marital discord is what he terms “financial disagreements.”
-Couples who “disagree about finances once a week” are over 30 percent more likely to get divorced than couples that report “disagreeing about finances a few times a month.”
-People tend to be emotional and reactive when discussing finances rather than strategic.
+Financial issues are among the most prevalent reasons for marriage trouble.
+According to a Utah State University study, one of the best indicators of marital discord is what the study termed “financial disagreements.”
+Couples who “disagree about finances once a week” are over 30 percent more likely to get divorced than couples who report “disagreeing about finances a few times a month.”
+People tend to be emotional and reactive rather than strategic when discussing finances.
 But it’s imperative to have a plan to avoid pressure.
-Dave Ramsey suggests three initial goals in your plan: establish a $1,000 emergency fund, eliminate debt, and have 3-6 months of savings set aside. so that when the pressure starts to get too high, you have an avenue for release.
+Dave Ramsey suggests three initial goals in your plan: establish a $1,000 emergency fund, eliminate debt, and have three to six months of savings set aside so when the pressure starts to get too high, you have an avenue for release.

-3. Communication—The way you communicate, or don’t communicate, is a factor that determines pressure in your life as a couple.
+The way you communicate, or don’t communicate, determines the pressure in your life as a couple.
 Words are important.
 Words aren’t neutral.
 They’re either positive or negative.
 They either build up or tear down.
-So when you speak, use kind, considerate, truthful and uplifting words.
+Words that are negative or tear down easily lead to marriage trouble.
+So when you speak, use kind, considerate, truthful, and uplifting words.
 What you say is important, but so is the way you say it.
 So be aware of your non-verbal communication as well.
 Are you defensive with your arms crossed?
 Do you roll your eyes?
-Do you make exasperating noises?
+Do you make exasperated noises?
 Is the tone of your voice harsh or impatient?
 Or are you open with your body language?
 Focused and attentive?
 Making eye-contact?